jasonfly07/jasonfly07.github.io/_posts/2015-7-12-luminance-vs-illuminance.md

 Which unit should I use to describe the brightness of my light bulb? **Lumen**, **Candela**, or **Lux**?

 If you find yourself asking these questions, this article is for you.
 The following provides a summary of these [confusing terms](https://en.wikipedia.org/wiki/Candela#SI_photometric_light_units).
-In short, there're really only **4 quantities** (and their accompanying units) that you need to know, and we'll go through them one by one.
+In short, there are really only **4 quantities** (and their accompanying units) that you need to know, and we'll go through them one by one.

 Let's start with a lamp. (and Elizabeth the cat)